Dieumerci-M2/Dieumerci-M2/README.md

 - 👋 Hi, I’m @Dieumerci-M2
-- 👀 I’m interested in Cyber security
+- 👀 I’m interested in Web Devellopement and AI
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Javascript/python
-- 💞️ I’m looking to collaborate on cmputer security plate-form
+- 💞️ I’m looking to collaborate on Freelance Projects
-- 📫 How to reach me : im student at ULPGL university at Goma town(DRC)
+- 📫 How to reach me : im student at ULPGL university an Kinshasa Digital Academy at Goma town(DRC)

 <!---
 Dieumerci-M2/Dieumerci-M2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.